Liang-Jiaying/mock-interview-capstone-project/README.md

 Project Manager & Code Contributors: Jiaying Liang, jiaying.liang@vanderbilt.edu

 # Timeline
+[Oct.9.2023 - Oct.15.2023]:
+* Try LangChain few shot example to see whether it output in the way I want it to output
+* Use prompt engineering ideas to get better prompt
+* Total work time: about 6h (Does not include learning time.)

 [Oct.2.2023 - Oct.8.2023]:
-* Use LangChain come up with a info template (Issue #11)
+* Use LangChain in Google Colab Notebook come up with a info template, and prompt template (Issue #11, #15)
-* Create a Google Colab Notebook for prompt template (Issue #15)
+* Use prompt engineering ideas to get better prompt
-* Total work time: about h, min (Does not include learning time.)
+* Total work time: about 6h (Does not include learning time.)

 [Sep.18.2023 - Oct.1.2023]:
 * File the notes for the conversation with Dr. Blocher (Issue #20) (9.18, 30 min)